guthriec/fluxy-sample/README.md

 API
 -----------
+For all POST requests, data can be encoded as form data or using JSON.
+Remember to set the request's CONTENT-TYPE header to the appropriate type.

 * ``` /deal/{id} ```
   * Accepts GET.
   * Returns a full deal object, serializing vendor information as an embedded object.